How do startups typically allocate shares at formation?

 One common use of unissued shares is to reserve additional shares to the company stock plan that is used to issue equity to employees, consultants, advisors and directors.
 Some startups may also use unissued shares to issue equity to an accelerator program that accepts common stock.

-If unissued shares are useful, why not authorize even more than 10,000,000 shares and have more unissued shares available for future uses?
+Why not authorize even more than 10,000,000 shares and have more unissued shares available for future use?

 A startup typically issues a meaningful portion of its authorized shares because leaving a large percentage of shares unissued can affect the Delaware franchise taxes.
 For more information, see: How do I calculate the Delaware franchise tax?